The 10 Cheapest Places to Live in Oklahoma

 9. Oklahoma City

-Oklahoma City's 73107 zip code sneaks into the top ten of Oklahoma's most affordable places to live.
+Oklahoma City's 73107 zip code is one of Oklahoma's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Oklahoma City